 He turned his head from right to left while nervously shoving his hands into his pockets.
 “I had a little sumpin,” he said. “why you so interested?”

 Let me just say, since my humbling hearing issues, my heart, when I least expect it, springs open like a saloon door.
-I knew this man needed a meal plain and simply, so I decided to provide it.
+I knew this man needed a meal, so I decided to provide it.

 I loved what he looked like.
 He had a beautiful face, like a minstrel straight out of Gone With The Wind, and if that’s politically incorrect, so be it.
 You could just see him on a hot, Georgia summer night circa 1861 idly strumming a banjo.

 “I’m going to get some lunch,” I said to him, trying to sound off-the-cuff casual,” and frankly I hate to eat alone.
 You want to come?”

 Now he’s looking at me wondering if this is a set up or not.
 Am I the cops, am I just nuts?
 What’s my deal that I’m inviting him out to eat.
 Totally understandable on his part, a tad insane on mine.
 But then again, it’s really how you look at it.

 I spot a coffee shop on the corner of 165th and Fort Washington and begin walking toward it.
 “Come on,” I say to him.
 I see out of the corner of my eye he slowly follows though cautiously, like he’s waiting for his parole officer to pull up.

 “Have what you want,” I said, “and just so there’s no confusion of why I asked you to join me, just pretend you’re eating with Jesus.”
 I know that sounds crazy…but it was important for me, and him, that nothing was misconstrued.
 This was a kind act on my part more for me than him.
 I have found that in the midst of a serious personal crisis, the more you do for others, the less hopeless you feel concerning yourself.